Lotus (Christina Aguilera album): Commercial performance

-In the United States, Lotus debuted at number seven on the Billboard 200 with first-week sales of 74,000 units.
-This was slightly lower than Aguilera's previous album, Bionic (2010), which opened at number three with sales of 110,000 units, thereby becoming Aguilera's English-language studio album with the lowest first week sales.
-The following week it fell to number seventeen with sales of 52,558 copies.
+In the United States, Lotus debuted at number seven on the Billboard 200 with first-week sales of 73,408 units.
+It became Aguilera's lowest first week sales in her career, surpassing Bionic (2010), which opened at number three with sales of 110,000 units, thereby becoming Aguilera's English-language studio album with the lowest first week sales.
+In its second week, the album fell 26% to 17th place, with sales of approximately 54,000 copies.
+A higher figure compared to the second week of her previous album "Bionic" from 2010.

 In Canada, Lotus peaked at number 7 on the Canadian Albums Chart and was certified gold by Music Canada for shipments of 40,000 copies there on January 10.
 The album debuted and peaked at 28 on the UK Albums Chart with sales of 9,422, becoming her lowest-charting album there.
 Internationally, Lotus underperformed, only reaching the top 20 and top 30 in most countries.
+However, it debuted higher in Russia, Switzerland, and Venezuela, where it reached top ten of the albums chart.
 As of August 2019, the album had sold over 303,000 copies in the United States, as reported by Nielsen SoundScan, and has been certified gold for 500,000 album-equivalent units.